Plumbing Tools List for 2024 Top Necessities for Plumbers

 • Personal protection equipment (PPE): PPE refers to wearable equipment that shields plumbers from hazards.
 Examples include:

-• Back and knee protection
+• Back and knee pads

 • Face masks